 Bioenergy conclusion on the mobility and fuel strategy 2013

-The golden age of renewable energy sources in the fuel market does not seem to have really come yet.
-The prices of fossil fuels and climate change do not seem to burden the customers of the fuel market enough.
-Especially with the second point, many consumers often lack awareness of the importance of a holistic energy transition that affects not only the electricity market, but also the fuel market and the heating market.
+The golden age of renewable energy sources in the fuel market doesn't really seem to have come yet.
+Fossil fuel prices and climate change don't seem to be enough of a burden on fuel market customers.
+With regard to the second point in particular, many consumers often lack the awareness of the importance of a holistic energy transition, which affects not only the electricity market, but also the fuel market and the heating market.
 A lot of educational work is still necessary here.

-And given the current image of biofuels, it is not surprising that Politicians on bioenergy express it so cautiously.
-Perhaps the bioenergy industry may even be grateful for the FMD at hand.
-The FMD could have hit the industry harder.
-You have been spared from this further setback!
-In very positive terms, the strategy paper can even be interpreted as a gratifying turning point in the political support for bioenergy in the fuel market.
-At least biomethane seems to have established itself as a biofuel at the latest with the MKS 2013 and is no longer mentioned in a subordinate clause.
+And given the current image of biofuels, it is not surprising that Politicians on bioenergy to express cautiously.
+Perhaps the bioenergy industry can even be grateful for this FMD.
+The MFS could have hit the industry harder.
+At least one was spared this further setback!
+In very positive terms, the strategy paper can even be interpreted as a welcome turning point in political support for bioenergy in the fuel market.
+Biomethane at least seems to have established itself as a biofuel with the MFS 2013 at the latest and is no longer only mentioned in a subordinate clause.